DawnScience/dawn-doc/org.dawnsci.documentation.user/html/_sources/perspectivesintro.txt

 ----------------------------
 Perspectives are very powerful and flexible but they can be daunting to someone unfamiliar with the concept  so what should you do if the perspective doesn't look right, or you cant find the plot/data tab/header view...

-Part of the power of DAWN is the perspectives can be tailored to what you us most.
-This can be problematic to a new users since it is possible to close useful tabs and not be able to find them again.
+Part of the power of DAWN is that perspectives can be tailored to what is used most.
+This can be problematic to a new user since it is possible to close useful tabs and not be able to find them again.

 If you can not find a tab that you used to have there are various steps you can take: